Rfid Chips National Id Cards Freedom To Fascism Europe United

 The headlines stated "Europe Is United Again"

 May 2004 10 nations in eastern Europe and Mediterranean join bloc.
 Europe stood proudly reunited yesterday almost six decades after it was split in two by the Cold War, as 10 nations in eastern Europe and the Mediterranean took their places in the European Union.
 The once-communist states of the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Slovakia and Slovenia officially joined the EU family.
 Mediterranean islands Cyprus and Malta joined them as well, rounding out what is indisputably the world’s biggest single economic bloc, and a fledgling political force, with a total population of 455 million, the EU now surpasses the United States as the world's biggest economy.
 Today's European Union has a president and a military (although member states can veto any commitment to military action).
 The EU parliament can make laws that supersede the laws of its member states.
 Its court has jurisdiction over EU citizens.
 It legislates and regulates on matters such as commerce, trade, education, and the environment.
 Its citizens have a common passport.
 And it has a uniform currency, the euro.
 Its the currency of 13 European Union countries: Belgium, Germany, Greece, Spain, France, Ireland, Italy, Luxembourg, the Netherlands, Austria, Portugal, Slovenia and Finland.
-Read The Ominous Parallels: Nazism and the EU (Video and text links at bottom of page)

 The European Union